KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 preview: true
 ---
 <section>
-Last week, famous French front-end developer [Rémi Parmentier proposed a little CSS riddle on his blog](http://www.hteumeuleu.fr/un-casse-tete-en-integration-a-base-de-grille/) and you know how much I like riddles.
-I am kind of a CSS version of Gollum from The Hobbit - An unexpected journey.
-Nevermind.

 <figure class="figure--right">
 <img src="/images/calc-css-riddle__gollum-riddle.gif" alt="">
 <figcaption>Me trying to figure out a solution to a CSS issue</figcaption>
 </figure>

+Yesterday, famous French front-end developer [Rémi Parmentier proposed a little CSS riddle on his blog](http://www.hteumeuleu.fr/un-casse-tete-en-integration-a-base-de-grille/) and you know how much I like riddles.
+I am kind of a CSS version of Gollum from The Hobbit - An unexpected journey.
+Nevermind.

 I gave it a go and it turned out to be much easier than I firstly expected.
 No weird cross browser issue, no dirty hack and mostly just plain ol' good CSS.
 But you may want to give it a try, don't you?
 </section>